FAQ

 -

-You should isolate.
-You should upload your test results to https://rtr.ipo.rutgers.edu/questionnaire.
-If you need further guidance or medical care, please contact your appropriate Student Health office.
+Contact your physician or urgent care.
+If you need further guidance, please contact your appropriate Student Health office.

 Camden: 856-225-6005